CCPA Compliance Software 2026: 6 Controls to Test

 1. DSAR Intake and Response Management

 Data Subject Access Requests (DSARs) are the front line of privacy compliance.
 Every state privacy law grants consumers the right to request access to, deletion of, or correction of their personal data.
-The challenge is the timeline: most states require a response within 45 days, but some — like Maryland — allow only 30 days with a limited extension.
+The challenge is the timeline: California and most comprehensive state laws use a 45-day initial response window, while extension, appeal, verification, and acknowledgment rules still vary by state.

 Manual DSAR tracking breaks down when requests arrive across multiple channels (email, web forms, phone, in-person) and involve multiple internal systems.
 Automation streamlines this by: